rnfor-pro/monitoring-logging/jenkins-iacdev/README.md

    cd jenkins-iacdev
    ```
 ---
-3. edit terraform.tfvars file and change the buckete name and the region to meet your need.
+3. edit terraform.tfvars file and change the bucket name to meet your need.

-    `Do NOT change the AMI unless you change the region.`
+    `Do NOT change the AMI unless you change the region in variables.tf file.`
 ---

 4. Run: